Toomas633/FileShare/README.md

 ### Windows

 #### Web server
+* Install PHP and run `php createDB.php` to create the required database, folders and pre-fill settings.
 * Install XAMPP or WAMP server on your Windows machine.
 Both XAMPP and WAMP provide Apache and PHP pre-configured, making it easy to get a PHP website up and running quickly.
 * Copy your PHP website files to the appropriate directory in the web server's document root folder.
 For example, if you are using XAMPP, copy your website files to the `C:\xampp\htdocs` folder.
 * Open a web browser and navigate to your PHP website by entering the appropriate URL.
 For example, if you are using XAMPP, enter [http://localhost:8000](http://localhost:8000) in the browser address bar.